doncharlesy/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving uppercase files to /tmp/u
+Deleting all files starting with ~